 Playlists

 Here is a playlist of pieces that are deeply influential to me, curated for ICIYL List’n Up, with a description of context for each track.
+And here is another similar playlist I did for Classical California on KUSC (California’s classical radio station).

 Academic Work

 My culminating academic work at Yale was a thesis on collaborative methods Western classical composers have used with Hindustani musicians.
 It includes an exhaustive history of inclusion of Indian elements in Western classical music through the ages, and a look at the work of many composers working today who use various methods and philosophies in their work.
-We are working on making it available as a download on the site, but in the meantime, please feel free to contact us if you would like to read it.
+Download it here: Download

 Shastra

+I founded and co-direct a small non-profit organization called Shastra, with my longtime collaborator Saili Oak.
 Here’s mini-doc about our Shastra Summer Collaborative, where we invite Hindustani musicians and Western-trained composers to teach one another their traditions and build new work together.

 Deep Cuts